-In June of this year, the Committee of Advertising Practice (CAP), an independent organization responsible for British advertising standards, released new rules banning the advertising of high-fat, -salt, or -sugar food or drink products in media targeted at those under the age of 16.
+In June of 2017, the Committee of Advertising Practice (CAP), an independent organization responsible for British advertising standards, released new rules banning the advertising of high-fat, -salt, or -sugar food or drink products in media targeted at those under the age of 16.
 It was the latest addition to an evolving body of guidelines aimed at protecting impressionable young minds.

 With the rise of new platforms, media habits and advertising, tactics are changing.
 But for companies that want to market to children effectively and responsibly, two considerations must remain top of mind: Content must be age-appropriate and not misleading.

 “Children can’t accurately differentiate—and don’t have a clear perception—of what advertising is,” explained Alison Eyles-Owen, Hill+Knowlton Strategies’ Global Consumer Goods Expert.
 “From their perspective, it’s just fun information or engaging cartoons.
 They don’t know what is being pushed to them in a selling capacity and what is just there to educate or entertain.”